AbhinavOmprakash/pretty-timeit/README.md

 # p-timeit
 ***A prettier timeit.***

 ## Why did I write this?
-timeit is a great module, but whenever I wanted to use it, I had to look up the syntax every time, and even after that it was tricky to get things working.
+timeit is a great module, but whenever I wanted to use it, I had to look up the syntax, and even after that it was tricky to get things working.
 So I wanted something that had the similar functionality of timeit but had an easier, less-verbose syntax.
 Under the hood, I take the same approach as timeit does-
 - Everything is imported once.
 - The garbage collector is disabled when the function is run.
-- 1 million is the default number of times the loop repeats
+- 1 million is the default number of times the loop repeats.

 ## Installation